nefarius/ViGEm.github.io/docs/projects/DsHidMini/index.md

 DsHidMini is a universal driver for the dated yet beloved DualShock 3 Controllers used by the Sony PlayStation 3 (Navigation and Motion Controller support is planned).
 It's aimed to be a full, modern replacement of the discontinued ScpToolkit, feature-rich yet lightweight providing a wide range of compatibility with existing Games, Tools and Emulators.
 Developed for and compatible with latest Windows 10.

+!!! warning "No Windows XP/Vista/7/8/8.1 support"
+    DsHidMini heavily depends on amazing libraries and frameworks provided by Microsoft, unfortunately those are not available on anything older than Windows 10.
+Upgrade now ✨

 ## Installation

 Join the cool-kids-gang and simply [follow the installation instructions](./How-to-Install)!

 ## Demo-Videos

+A few videos about various topics and progress reports over the development cycle of the project can be found below.
+Since videos can't be updated, **always assume the written documentation is more up to date** and favour that over the videos!
+You have been warned ❤️

 ### 2021-03-08 DsHidMini DS4 mode custom LED Demo